joyapisi/final-sem-project-data-fundamentals/Data Analysis.md

 ## Week-by-Week Breakdown

 ### Week 1 – Database Setup
 1. Use the same database you had from your data tools final project
+2. Connect your Database in Supabase to R

 **Sample R connection code:**
 ```r